VahidN/EFCoreSecondLevelCacheInterceptor/README.md

         }
 ```

-`SecondLevelCacheInterceptor` uses the built-in IoC container to retrieve the registered services.
-So after introducing it, you should retrieve the db-context's instances using the dependency injection system.

 3- Setting up the cache invalidation:

 This library doesn't need any settings for the cache invalidation.
 It watches for all of the CRUD operations using its interceptor and then invalidates the related cache entries automatically.